 She has received her Bachelors degree in Architecture from the Kamla Raheja Vidyanidhi Institute of Architecture (KRVIA) and her Masters degree from Cornell University.
 She has also been a Fellow at the KRVIA and at SARAI-CSDS, Delhi and an Artist in Residence at the Art and Architecture Residency at Khoj, New Delhi.

-She is a co founder of School of Environment and Architecture and an Associate Professor at the school.
+She is a co founder of School of Environment and Architecture and a Professor at the school.
 She is also the director of SEA Studio, a research and design laboratory at SEA.
 She is a founder member of the Collective Research Initiatives Trust through which she has undertaken multiple research and design projects.